Rolling Process – No Deadline!

-The Invest program (formerly ICP) provides industry with a fast, flexible, and cost-effective way to work with Cornell faculty members and benefit from their expertise in materials science to solve pressing technical issues related to materials.
+The INVEST program provides industry with a fast, flexible, and cost-effective way to work with Cornell faculty members and benefit from their expertise in materials science to solve pressing technical issues related to materials.

-Invest provides 10% of matching funds for companies from out of State (not to exceed $7,500 per project).
+INVEST provides 10% in matching funds to companies from outside New York State (not to exceed $7,500 per project).

-Invest-NY provides an 25% of matching funds to NYS businesses (not to exceed $12,500 per project).
+INVEST-NY provides 25% of matching funds to NYS businesses (not to exceed $12,500 per project).

-The goal of Invest-NY is to provide a fast and flexible way for NYS businesses to conduct R&D project with a Cornell faculty member, or to pursue the development of a system/technology/prototype beyond proof-of-concept, leading to scale-up and manufacturing.
-It could complement the JumpStart program and fill the gap between JumpStart and the Jeff Lawrence Manufacturing Innovation Fund, SBIR and other sources of funding.
+The INVEST-NY program provides a fast and flexible way for NYS businesses to engage in a research program with a Cornell faculty expert, or to pursue development of a system/technology/prototype beyond proof-of-concept, leading to scale-up and manufacturing.
+INVEST-NY can complement the CCMR JumpStart program by filling the gap between funding programs like the Jeff Lawrence Manufacturing Innovation Fund, or the SBIR program.

-1- Invest is a flexible rolling process.
-Calls for projects will be posted in February, May, August and November but companies can submit a request and a project description at any time.
+1- INVEST is a flexible rolling process.
+Companies can submit a request form with a project description at any time.

-Faculty members have been grouped under seven research/technology areas; however, other fields and types of expertise are also represented at Cornell.
-The CCMR will identify the appropriate Cornell expert as a function of the company’s project.
+2- Completing the INVEST request form with a project description will help us identify the most appropriate Cornell expert.
+A list of Faculty members grouped by research/technology is provided only as a guide, many other fields and types of experts are available at Cornell.
+The CCMR will work to identify the most appropriate Cornell expert as a function of your company’s needs.

-3- Answer the question relative to a Non-Disclosure Agreement (NDA) if you wish to exchange certain proprietary information relating to your respective know-how, products and businesses for the purpose of evaluating a project and a possible collaboration.
+3- A Non-Disclosure Agreement (NDA) is available if you wish to exchange certain proprietary information relating to your respective know-how, products and businesses for the purpose of evaluating a project and a possible collaboration.

-4- Once the company and the Cornell expert finalize the scope of work, the duration and the budget, the CCMR will provide 5% of matching funds to help the company fund the project.
+4- Once the scope of work, project duration and budget are finalized, the CCMR will provide matching funds to support the project.